The GROW model

 - What do you want to change?

 Use your soft skills and go easy with your questions.
 Plan the question and let the person reflect on the answer.
 Listen, and avoid jumping to suggestions or sharing your own opinions and experiences in this stage.
-Here we are defining the context and reality, not finding the answers and solution, not just yet.
+Here we are defining the context and reality, not finding the answers and solution.

 Here are some questions you may find inspiration in:

-- So what’s the status now (who, when, and how often)?
+- What’s the status now (who, when, and how often)?
 Where are you now in relation to your goal?

-- Have you already taken any steps towards your goal?
+- Have you already taken steps towards your goal?
 (What have you already tried?)

 - How would you describe what you did?
 What was the effect so far?